 Special Circumstances Requiring Additional Staffing/ Costs:

-Homeowners Associations that require a security guard for parties having alcohol are not required to have an additional lifeguard, but the party sponsor is required to hire the security guard through the Homeowners Association.
+Homeowners Associations that require a security guard for parties that has alcohol are not required to have an additional lifeguard, but the party sponsor is required to hire the security guard through the Homeowners Association.
 Please note: some Homeowners Associations do not allow alcohol.

-For a party involving children, teenagers, or college-aged people, party sponsor must have one adult chaperone for every 10 people.
+For a party involving children, teenagers, or college-aged people, party sponsors must have one adult chaperone for every 10 people.

 Steps to Determine Pool Party Cost: